 Award winning contemporary folk artist Sue Prince lives on a Peak District organic dairy farm.
 In 2004, she visited Southern Sweden and having painted and produced narrative art work all her life, she became inspired by an almost extinct form of ancient Swedish painting.
 All the different strands of her life came together in this sort of organic art work.
-She is now instrumental in the revival of this form in Sweden.
+She was instrumental in the revival of this form in Unnaryd, Sweden.

 Her works are narrative and communicative, the words being as important as the images.
 Sue is fascinated by folk art as it exposes us all as humans, who haven't changed through time.
 Swedish Bonad painting echoes folk art through the ages from Egyptian tomb paintings to the Bayeaux Tapestry.